Marion Raven: Early life

-M2M and international success
+M2M

 In 1995, Raven's father arranged for her to make a demo in a studio in Oslo, together with her childhood friend, Marit Larsen.
 The duo got a record deal with EMI Norway and formed M2M.
 A year later, they produced children album titled, "Marit og Marion synger kjente barnesanger" which means "Marit and Marion Sing Well-Known Children Songs".
 M2M was nominated for the Norwegian Grammy, Spellemannprisen, the following year.

 In 1998, M2M started recording pop demos in English and struck a record deal with Atlantic Records.
 The two collaborated with many songwriters from around the world and produced their multi-platinum debut album, Shades of Purple, that was released in 2000, with the lead single, "Don't Say You Love Me" featuring on the soundtrack of Pokémon: The First Movie.
 The song was co-produced by Jimmy Bralower and Peter Zizzo (Celine Dion), and mixed by Tom Lord-Alge.
 It peaked on the Billboard Hot 100 at No. 21, selling 39,000 units in a week, according to SoundScan.
 Their second album, The Big Room, which was recorded in a studio in Bearsville in Woodstock, New York, was released in 2002.
 After world tours to promote The Big Room ended, M2M joined Jewel on her This Way world tour as an opening act.
 M2M later disbanded in September 2002 after Atlantic removed them as the opening act for the rest of the tour.

 Raven was offered a recording contract with Atlantic Records, though the offer was later revoked.
 She co-wrote "Pointless Relationship" that was the lead single of Australian singer, Tammin Sursok's debut album, 'Whatever Will Be'.
 She also collaborated on the track "That Day", a song released by Norwegian pop singer, Maria Arredondo, from Arredondo's 2004 follow-up album Not Going Under, and co-wrote the song "Disconnected", a song included on Lindsay Lohan's debut album "Speak" in 2004.